discordjs/guide/guide/popular-topics/reactions.md

 ## Listening for reactions on old messages

+<danger>This section describes how to use some undocumented APIs to add unsupported functionality into Discord.js, and as such you should follow anything here with extreme caution.
+Anything here is subject to change at any time without notice, and may break other functionality in your bot.</danger>

 If you've tried using the `messageReactionAdd` or `messageReactionRemove` events before, you may have noticed that it doesn't always emit.
 That's because these events only trigger for cached messages.
 Fortunately, there is a way to make those events trigger for *all* messages.

 In order to make that happen, you'll need to listen to a completely different event and emit the `messageReactionEvent` yourself.
 The name of the event you'll need to listen to is `raw`, and it has a single parameter.